Mitigram/Minigram-Presentation/PITCHME.md

 @snap[midpoint span-80 text-06]
 @ul
 - Layout thrashing and browser must redraw which is expensive
-- Jank
 - Kills performance and drains battery on lower-end devices
+- Jank - we want 60 fps!
-- Prevents from using another underlying rendring system
+- Prevents from using another underlying rendering system (eg. native rendering)
-- Does not play well with SSR, because there is no DOM on the server
+- For example does not play well with SSR, because there is no DOM on the server
 @ulend
 @snapend

 ---

 @snap[north]
-#### Virtual DOM
+#### Virtual DOM (React, VUE)
 @snapend

 @snap[midpoint span-80 text-06]
+@ul
-Every component creates a new virtual DOM tree every time it gets rerendered.
+- Every component creates a new virtual DOM tree every time it gets rerendered.
-React compares the new virtual DOM tree with the old one and then applies a series of transformations to the browser DOM to match the new virtual DOM tree.
+- React compares the new virtual DOM tree with the old one and then applies a series of transformations to the browser DOM to match the new virtual DOM tree.
-We can use any programming language to implement the component’s render function, so we don’t need to compile anything.
-React developers mainly uses JSX, but we can use plain JavaScript as well.
+- We can use any programming language to implement the component’s render function, so we don’t need to compile anything. - React developers mainly uses JSX, but we can use plain JavaScript as well.
-We get a value as a result of rendering component.
+- We get a value as a result of rendering component.
 It can be used for testing, debugging, etc..
+@ulend

 ![IMAGE](assets/img/vdom.png)
 @snapend